livewire/livewire/docs/pagination.md

 </div>
 ```

-As you can see, in addition to limiting the number of posts shown, `$posts->links()` will inject page navigation links.
+As you can see, in addition to limiting the number of posts shown via the `Post::paginate()` method, we will also use `$posts->links()` to render page navigation links.

-For more information, visit [the Laravel pagination documentation](https://laravel.com/docs/10.x/pagination).
+For more information on pagination using Laravel, check out [Laravel's comprehensive pagination documentation](https://laravel.com/docs/pagination).

 ## Resetting the page

 When sorting or filtering results, it is common to want to reset the page number back to `1`.

-Livewire exposes a method called `$this->resetPage()` that allows you to reset the page number from anywhere in your component.
+For this reason, Livewire provides the `$this->resetPage()` method, allowing you to reset the page number from anywhere in your component.

 The following component demonstrates using this method to reset the page after a search field is updated and submitted: